 Patent drawings are the visual form of patent description or invention that provides the best possible way to understand the details of the invention, without reading the complete specifications.
-There is no law that claims the inclusion of drawings as compulsion, but since it helps to understand well in less time, it is recommended to use.
+There is no law that claims the inclusion of drawings as compulsion, but since it helps to understand well in less time, it is good to use.
 We will now discuss some fundamental patent drawings rules for a better understanding.

 The drawings must include every feature (if not possible, it can even include all claims made) of the invention as specified in the claims.
 Patent drawings can be anything such as an illustration of embodiments, chemical equations, stages, flow charts, reference numbers, several views, and photographs of the invention.
-We shall discuss the basic rules of patent drawings in this article in detail.
+We shall discuss the basic patent drawings rules in this article in detail.
 There are two acceptable categories for presenting drawings in utility and design patent applications, either in black ink or colored format.

 - The drawing must have an appropriate title that clearly satisfies the purpose of the drawing.